CompuTec/computec-docs/docs/pdc/administrator-guide/pdc-licensing/pdc-license-request.md

 - Full Server Name,
 - Terminal License Key (5 blocks of 8 characters, separated by a dash sign).

-This information can be found in the PDC/WMS Licensing window under the Import tab.
+This information can be found in the CompuTec PDC/WMS Licensing window under the Import tab.

-Access the PDC/WMS Licensing Window through the below path:
+Access the CompuTec PDC/WMS Licensing Window through the below path:

 :::info Path
     CompuTec Service Manager application → PDC/WMS Licensing button